 It’s clear that most of our ancestors rose with the sun and, though avoiding strong, direct exposure when they could, spent much of their day in and out of the sun’s rays.

 In today’s modern world, we, on the other hand, live under the fluorescent lights found in offices, restaurants, a myriad of businesses, and our homes.

 Sunlight is so essential to health that modern research shows even our lifespan can depend on it.

 A Swedish study conducted over two decades on 30,000 women revealed that those who spent more time in the sun over the span of 20 years lived longer and had less heart disease.
 In fact, women with the lowest sun exposure had a two-fold higher death rate than those with the most sun exposure!²

 Another study compared the lifespan of scientists that worked indoors to those that worked outside.
 The data revealed that the average age that scientists die is “appreciably higher” for those scientists who work outdoors.³

 Unfortunately, the world we live in today does not offer everyone the opportunity to work outdoors.
-In fact, according to the Environmental Protection Agency (EPA), the average American spends 93 percent of their life indoors!4
+In fact, according to the Environmental Protection Agency (EPA), the average American spends 93% of their life indoors!4